Warriors' Brandin Podziemski: Moving to bench Tuesday

 • 1 min read

-Podziemski won't start in Tuesday's game against the Clippers, Tomer Azarly of ClutchPoints.com reports.
+Podziemski won't start in Tuesday's game against the Suns, Anthony Slater of The Athletic reports.

-Quinten Post will replace Podziemski in the starting lineup for the second time this season.
-Over four regular-season appearances, the 22-year-old guard has averaged 12.3 points, 4.8 rebounds, 2.3 assists and 1.3 steals in 30.3 minutes per game.
-He's also shooting 45.0 percent from three-point range.
+With Quinten Post entering the starting five, Podziemski will slide to the second unit.
+Over three regular-season appearances off the bench thus far, the 22-year-old shooting guard has averaged 9.7 points, 5.0 rebounds, 2.3 assists and 2.0 steals in 25.0 minutes per contest.

 More News